reifyhealth/specmonstah/README.md

 this use case.
 Along the way you'll learn how to make the most of Specmonstah by understanding how it's not implemented to support writing unit tests per se, but to support the more fundamental operations of generating and manipulating entity graphs.
+You'll also explore

 ## Tutorial